francis759/CSharpMatrixClass/README.md

 # CSharpMatrixClass
-This is a matrix class in C#  for computing performing matrix operations such as; matrix addition, subtraction, determinant, multiplication, inverse, transpose, etc.
+This is a matrix class in C#  for performing matrix operations such as; matrix addition, subtraction, determinant, multiplication, inverse, transpose, etc.